<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 By Jane Garfinkel - Review Response Specialist

 There are a number of important benefits to be aware of.
 To start, tracking keywords allows you to keep tabs on your industry, your competitors, and even potential customers.
-Alerts can also help you find relevant articles to share as part of your social marketing campaign or mention in onsite blog posts.
+Google alerts can also help you find relevant articles to share as part of your social marketing campaign or mention in onsite blog posts.
+Google alert setup is easy and should be a regular part of any brand's digital strategy if they want to stay ahead of the curve.

 On the flip side, monitoring for specific terms might lead you to discover websites eager to publish your own thought leadership.
 This can lead to increased visibility and even relevant one-way backlinks which are integral to local SEO.

-Finally, the number one reason to set up an alert is in the interest of over-arching reputation management activities.
+Finally, the number one reason for Google alert setup is in the interest of over-arching reputation management activities.
 When your business gets mentioned in the news, you’ll obviously want to notified as soon as possible.
-Google Alerts are an efficient and cost-effective way to ensure a baseline brand mention monitoring process is in place - as soon as possible.
+Google alerts are an efficient and cost-effective way to ensure a baseline brand mention monitoring process is in place - as soon as possible.

 Type in the word or phrase you want to set an alert for